wilkelab/Metagenomics_CAST/output/nontn7/README.md

 # Non-Tn7 CRISPR transposon data

   - `cas12-rpn-candidates.csv` Cas12-Rpn systems described in Figure 6
-  - `interesting-candidates.txt` manually-selected clusters from the CRISPR-array-optional datasets that were prioritized for re-BLASTing
+  - `interesting-candidates.csv` manually-selected clusters from the CRISPR-array-optional datasets that were prioritized for re-BLASTing
   - `reblast` contains `gene_finder` data for interesting systems that have been BLASTed with the Trembl/Swissprot/tRNA databases.
   - `systems-with-crispr-arrays` datasets where CRISPR arrays were required, among other rules
   - `systems-with-or-without-crispr-arrays` datasets where CRISPR arrays were optional, among other rules